brobinson124/book/src/apps/together/Writeup.md

 ## How we are going to do it

 * We are going to use techniques from class and use realtime updating.
+We will use Firebase to keep track of the active users.
+The music notes will be stored in Firebase as well, and when they are edited they will be updated realtime to every user's screen.
+We will also keep track of active users.